kdheepak/kdheepak.github.io/content/23-technical_writing.md

 This allows me to have the confidence that my code and documents can survive possibly forever in its current format.
 The \LaTeX\ community is great and are very helpful towards beginners.
 There are hundreds of packages that improve upon the functionality that \LaTeX\ provides.
-There are packages like *TikZ* that allow you to create high resolution print quality detailed diagrams.
+There are packages like *TikZ* that lets you to create high resolution print quality detailed diagrams.

 However, \LaTeX\ does come with a penalty.
-There is a barrier to entry which one must overcome in order to begin using \LaTeX\ .
+There is a barrier to entry which one must overcome in order to begin using \LaTeX.
 Unlike Word, you have to know which commands are used for what markup functionality, not only to know when to use them, but also when not to use them.
 Personally, I found learning how to use \LaTeX\ extremely useful, and I didn't think it was difficult.
 Solutions to my initial problems were only a quick Google search away.
 Tables were frustrating at first, but you get the hang of them over time.
-Equations are a joy to type in \LaTeX\ .
+Equations are a joy to type in \LaTeX.
 And the final product looks great!

 That said, the markup language is a bit too heavy for notetaking, and not particularly readable.
-Take for example the syntax for a list of items.
+Take for example the syntax for a creating a section, a subsection and list of items with some bold and italic elements.

     \section{Section Name}
     This is text in the section